illwieckz/pimi/README.md

 COPYRIGHT
 ---------

-This script is distributed under the highly permissive [ISC License](COPYING.md).
+This script is distributed under the highly permissive and laconic [ISC License](COPYING.md).